Singapore Bunkering Player's Vessel Arrested

 The LinkedIn page of Heng Tong Fuels & Shipping Pte Ltd also declares itself as a subsidiary of Coastal Corporation Ltd; historical records of Coastal Oil Singapore’s website show the firm identifying itself as a “first tier subsidiary” of Coastal Holdings.

-While the reason for the arrest is not immediately clear, records from Singapore’s Accounting and Corporate Regulatory Authority (ACRA) show the Coastal Oil Singapore Pte Ltd entity entered liquidation as of December 13, 2018.
+Records from Singapore’s Accounting and Corporate Regulatory Authority (ACRA) show the Coastal Oil Singapore Pte Ltd entity entered liquidation as of December 13, 2018.

 VesselsValue.com puts the current market value of the 2015-built Atalanta at $15.58 million.